DavidRR-F/Obsidian/Networking/Network +/Flashcards/DNS.md

 🃟 Flaschcard: (-1, 0, DNS) (: What is a Recursive Resolver) (: The job of tracking down the IP address for the domain name) 🃟 Flaschcard: (-1, 0, DNS) (: The job of tracking down the IP address for the domain name) (: What is a Recursive Resolver)

-🃟 Flaschcard: (-1, 0, DNS) (: What is a Root Nameserver) (: Responds with a referral to the Top-Level Domain (TLD) DNS servers  if the recursive resolver does not have the information cached)
-❌️🃟 Flaschcard: (-1, 0, DNS) (: Responds with a referral to the Top-Level Domain (TLD) DNS servers  if the recursive resolver does not have the information cached) (: What is a Root Nameserver)
+🃟 Flaschcard: (-1, 0, DNS) (: What is a Root Nameserver) (: Responds with a referral to the Top-Level Domain (TLD) ❌️🃟 Flaschcard: (-1, 0, DNS) (: Responds with a referral to the Top-Level Domain (TLD) DNS servers  if the recursive resolver does not have the information cached) (: What is a Root Nameserver)

 🃟 Flaschcard: (-1, 0, DNS) (: What is a TLD Nameserver) (: Responds with a referral to the domain's authoritative nameservers)
 🃟 Flaschcard: (-1, 0, DNS) (: Responds with a referral to the domain's authoritative nameservers) (: What is a TLD Nameserver)

-🃟 Flaschcard: (-1, 0, DNS) (: What is a Authoritative Nameserver) (: Holds the DNS records for the domain, including the A record (for IPv4 addresses) or AAAA record (for IPv6 addresses) which contains the IP address of the domain)
+🃟 Flaschcard: (-1, 0, DNS) (: What is a Authoritative Nameserver) (: Holds the DNS records for the domain, including the A record (for IPv4 addresses)
 ❌️🃟 Flaschcard: (-1, 0, DNS) (: Holds the DNS records for the domain, including the A record (for IPv4 addresses) or AAAA record (for IPv6 addresses) which contains the IP address of the domain) (: What is a Authoritative Nameserver)

 🃟 Flaschcard: (-1, 0, DNS) (: What is an Internal DNS) (: This system allows devices within the network to communicate with each other using domain names that are not accessible or resolvable from the outside world)